2dom/PxMatrix/README.md

 ## Overview

 This driver controls chinese RGB LED Matrix modules without any additional components whatsoever.
 These panels are commonly used in large-scale LED displays and come in diffent layouts and resolutions (32x16, 32x32, 64x32, 64x64), e.g. see [aliexpress](https://www.aliexpress.com/item/outdoor-320-160mm-32-16pixels-3in1-SMD-1-2-scan-RGB-P10-full-color-LED-module/32707982524.html?spm=a2g0s.9042311.0.0.OMzudS).
+Chanels may be chained to gether to build larger displays.
 The driver is Adafruit GFX compatible and currently works with ESP8266 microcontrollers.
 However, it should be rather straightforward to port it to ESP32 or Atmel-based Arduinos.

 ![P10](/images/P10_matrix.jpg)